How to Gamify an App: A Step-by-Step Guide to Development

 Step 13: Update Frequently

 Even at this stage, you may need to revise your creation.
 You’ll certainly want to add any new elements that users crave, fix bugs, build your content library, and keep adding challenges and reward mechanisms.
+Regular updates can also support the learning process by introducing new content and features that keep users engaged.

 However, congratulations are in order!
 You’ve built a gamified app.